-802.11 hardware exploits multi-rate capability of the PHY layer to adapt their rate, e.g., SampleRate [28].
+In practice, wireless channels are heterogeneous across users as well as often time-varying.
+In such environments, most 802.11 hardware exploits multi-rate capability of the PHY layer to adapt their rate, e.g., SampleRate [30].
 However, it is known that 802.11 DCF is incapable of utilizing this opportunistic feature, leading to the waste of resource called performance anomaly [12].
-In other words, 802.11 DCF provides equal chances to links (on average), in which case low-rate links would occupy more time than high-rate ones, so that the performance degrades.
-To provide fairness focusing on time shares instead of rate shares, namely time-fairness [29], we slightly modify our rules in selecting the initial access probability as well as the transmission length by replacing $\exp(q_l^M(t))$ with $\exp(c_l(t)q_l^M(t))$ in (2) and (5), where $c_l(t)$ is (relative) link capacity of link l at time t, as theoretically verified by [30].
+In other words, 802.11 DCF provides equal chances to the links (on average), in which case the lowrate links would occupy more time than the high-rate ones, so that the performance degrades.
+To provide fairness focusing on time shares instead of rate shares, namely time-fairness [31], we slightly modify our rules in selecting the initial access probability as well as the transmission length by replacing $\exp(q_l^M(t))$ with $\exp(c_l(t)q_l^M(t))$ in (4) and (7), where $c_l(t)$ is (relative) link capacity of link l at time t, as theoretically verified by [32].
 For imperfect sensing cases such as HT and IA scenarios, we also propose to use a virtual carrier sensing via RTS/CTS signaling, as suggested in literature.
 In O-DCF, unlike in the standard 802.11a/b/g, RTS/CTS signaling is conducted only for the first packet within the transmission length.

-IV.
-WHY DOES O-DCF WORK?
+V. WHY DOES O-DCF WORK?